-Estimated creatinine clearance, urine glucose and urine protein should be assessed before initiating ODEFSEY therapy and should be monitored during therapy in all patients.
-Serum phosphorus should be monitored in patients with chronic kidney disease because these patients are at greater risk of developing Fanconi syndrome on tenofovir prodrugs.
-Discontinue ODEFSEY in patients who develop clinically significant decreases in renal function or evidence of Fanconi syndrome.67 telling doctors that they should monitor all Descovy patients, not just those at risk, for multiple markers of kidney function:
+Estimated creatinine clearance, urine glucose and urine protein should be before initiating ODEFSEY assessed therapy and should be monitored during therapy in all patients.
+Serum phosphorus should be monitored in patients with chronic kidney disease because these patients are at greater risk of developing Fanconi syndrome tenofovir Discontinue on prodrugs.
+ODEFSEY in patients who develop clinically significant decreases in renal function or evidence of Fanconi syndrome.